UPPMAX/programming_formalisms/docs/project_start/startup.md

 ## Before we continue we need to configure Git

-!!!
-Attention
+!!! attention

     - Start your terminal of choice

-!!! note "Pre-requirements"
+!!!- note "Did you set up git and GitHub?"

-    - **Git and GitHub should be configured prior to the course**
+    - **Git and GitHub should be configured prior to the course** shell access.``
-        - Test: ``ssh -T git@github.com``
-        - Output should be something like this: ``Hi bclaremar!
-You've successfully authenticated, but GitHub does not provide shell access.``
     - Being comfortable with the command line.
 No expertise is required, but the lesson will be mostly taken from the command line.
     - Students should be familiar with using a **text editor** on their system.
     - We hope also that you have already done these steps: